 Your business is a likely candidate to participate if it can provide:

-- The minimum work hours required for interns and Cooperative Work Experience (CWE) students.
+- The minimum work hours required (60 unpaid, 75 paid)

 Email the internship coordinator at email@example.com with additional internship opportunities.

 Icons made by Eucalyp from www.flaticon.com is licensed by CC 3.0 BY

 Icons made by Freepik from www.flaticon.com is licensed by CC 3.0 BY

 Icon courtesy of https://www.serva.de/enDE/217_Products_Featured_Products.html